near/near-abi-rs/README.md

 ❗ **Warning: ABI is still in early stages of development so expect breaking changes to this library until we reach 1.0**

-This library is meant to serve as an unopinionated source of Rust models for [ABI](https://github.com/near/abi).
+This library is meant to serve as an unopinionated reference for Rust models of the [NEAR ABI](https://github.com/near/abi).

 ## ABI Metaschema